Areefin1/Synthetic-Monitoring-Tool/README.md

-## Synthetic Monitoring Platform using Python, Prometheus, and Grafana.
+## Ping Monitor web application using Python, Flask, Prometheus, and Grafana.